We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 However, a no-no for all skin types is to mix it with other harsh topical ingredients like salicylic acid or benzoyl peroxide.
 You’re highly likely to experience a bad, irritating reaction if you do.

 It’s safest to think of ACV like a little booster instead of a go-to miracle.
 In small doses, it can be incredibly beneficial and delicious.
 In large amounts, it could be dangerous and harmful to your health.
+It may even irritate your skin or erode your tooth enamel.

 But with so many benefits, it’s no surprise many people turn to ACV for their ailments, but it’s also equally important to keep the facts first.